Homeschool Program – Ten points to review before choosing a homeschool program.

 8. Are they a nationwide program?

 Although families do not plan on moving, it happens.
-A nationwide homeschool program can make the transition much easier if the situation ever arises.
-Having a regional accreditation is very helpful in a nationwide program.
-Are there any local or state-based dependencies that would prevent you from using the program elsewhere?
+A nationwide homeschool program would not require any school changes if the situation ever arises.
+Using a homeschool program with a regional accreditation is very helpful, because they are recognized nationwide.
+Online charter or online public schools are often limited to residency in a geographical area.
+Most homeschool associations are built with local support features and are also limited to a small geographical area.
+Does the homeschool program have any local or state-based dependencies that would prevent you from using the program elsewhere?

 It is not always the case, but large homeschool programs grew large for good reasons.
 They also have some benefits a small program may not be able to provide.
 Unless you can get an endorsement or opinion from already enrolled families of a smaller homeschool program, it is often better to choose a larger program.
 School districts and other agencies may respect a larger school or program in their evaluations if it ever becomes an issue.
 Does it appear they have many other families using the homeschool program?